Xi Jinping’s Empire of Tedium

 … Debates between the lines are an acceptable launching ground for trial balloons, a laboratory of consensus, a chamber for the expression of manageable new interests, an archive of weather reports.
 The opinions expressed there are not alien to the state but are perhaps simply premature.
 (Quoted in Less Velvet, More Prison.)

 Publications like The East is Read and Pekingnology have a Janus-face.
-They look inward for guidance from the party-state while reporting material beyond the ken, or beneath the eye-sight, of official propagandists.
+They look inward for guidance from the party-state while reporting material beyond the ken, or beneath the eyes, of official propagandists.
 They also hark back to some of the quasi-independent aspirations of the Chinese media that flourished before the monomaniacal propaganda regime of the Xi Jinping era re-imposed monotony and tedium, and they hint at a possibility, no matter how distant in the future, when a multiplicity of Chinese voices may be heard.

 The following digest, by the editors of The East is Read, provides an insight into the present state of China’s academic Velvet Prison, as well as of the thoughtful, and agonised, process by which some leading scholars strive to protect and advance their work.
 Although those quoted below are all Establishment Intellectuals, their efforts, while contributing to the party-state which they must serve, also enhance The Other China and engage in various ways with China’s (fitfully) evolving global Republic of Letters.